wandb/docs/content/guides/integrations/huggingface.md

 <summary>Hyperparameter Optimization for Hugging Face Transformers</summary>

-* Three strategies for hyperparameter optimization for Hugging Face Transformers are compared - Grid Search, Bayesian Optimization, and Population Based Training.
+* Three strategies for hyperparameter optimization for Hugging Face Transformers are compared: Grid Search, Bayesian Optimization, and Population Based Training.
 * We use a standard uncased BERT model from Hugging Face transformers, and we want to fine-tune on the RTE dataset from the SuperGLUE benchmark
 * Results show that Population Based Training is the most effective approach to hyperparameter optimization of our Hugging Face transformer model.